whelmerneto/hello-world/README.md

 # hello-world
 new repository
 Whats up
-Just trying to lean something about git
+Just trying to lean something more about git